kiebel/wp-teachpress/readme.txt

 === teachPress ===
 Contributors: Michael Winkler
-Tags: management, publications, enrollments, teachpress, education, course management Requires at least: 2.8
+Tags: management, publications, enrollments, teachpress, education, course management, BibTeX, bibliography Requires at least: 2.8
-Tested up to: 2.9.2
+Tested up to: 3.0.1
-Stable tag: 1.0.0
+Stable tag: 2.0.b1

 With this plugin you can easy manage courses, enrollments and publications.

 == Description ==
-teachPress is a powerful course and publication managment plugin, which is published under the terms of GPL.
-The plugin is optimized for the needs of professorships and research groups.
+The plugin unites a course management system with integrated enrollments and a BibTeX compatible publication management. teachPress is optimized for the needs of professorships and research groups.
 You can use it with WordPress 2.8.0 or higher.

-After the installation do the following things to configure teachPress: Firstly create a new page in WordPress und write `<!--LVS-->` in the textfield (html-mode) for creating the enrollment page (`<!--LVS2-->` for the course overview).
-For publication lists use the shortcodes, which are explained in the FAQ.
-That's it.
-I hope, that the normal using and configuration is self explanatory.

-Please note: It's currently not possible to insert images directly from the WordPress Media Library to a publication, so you must copy the url manually.

 For more information see [here](http://www.mtrv.kilu.de/teachpress/).

 = Features: =
-* Publication management
+* BibTeX compatible publication management
 * Course management with enrollment system
 * Student management
+* Import and export function for publications (BibTeX format)
 * xls/csv-export for course lists
 * RSS-feed for publicaitons
-* Integrated search functions
-* Shortcodes for easy using in posts an pages
 * Widget for displaying books in the sidebar

+= New features of teachPress 2.0: =
+* New publication system with BibTeX support, 31 data fields, 15 publication types
+* New shortcode "tpsingle" for displaying single publications
+* New shortcode "tpcourselist" for displaying a course overview (replaced `<!--LVS2-->`)
+* New shortcode "tpenrollments" for displaying the enrollement system (replaced `<!--LVS-->`)
+* New Shortcode "tppost" for displaying parts of a post only for registered students
+* Add images for courses
+* Redesigned user interface

 = Supported Languages =
 * English